volterraedge/terraform-provider-volterra/docs/resources/volterra_http_loadbalancer.md

           arg_matchers {
             invert_matcher = true

-            // One of the arguments from this list "check_not_present item presence check_present" must be set presence = true
+            // One of the arguments from this list "check_present check_not_present item presence" must be set check_not_present = true
             name              = "name"
           }

-          // One of the arguments from this list "asn_matcher any_asn asn_list" must be set any_asn = true
+          // One of the arguments from this list "any_asn asn_list asn_matcher" must be set any_asn = true

           body_matcher {